PhilGeek/multiplyqualitative/NOTES.markdown

 c's causal effects as that identical to c's qualitative nature in order to make this solution work, but I don't see any good argument for this choice, which (of course) depends on a highly controversial way of thinking about perceptual experience.
+IGNORE
 7. I am bothered by a version of the worry addressed on the bottom of p35 through p36 -- the worry to the effect that we are only getting an etiolated version of chromatic inheritance that is not worth